 These plants can be quite prolific; simply cut of the offsets that grow attached to their "mother" when they are approximately 1/3 to 1/2 the mother's size.
-Cut off as much tissue from the offset's base as possible. let them cure for a few hours or a day before potting.
+Sever with as much tissue from the offset's base as possible.
+Then let them cure for a few hours or a day before potting.

 A growing tip from Scott: Don't let mosquitoes breed in the cup!
 My experience is that they are particularly attracted to the rather foul water that exists when the old flower begins to decompose.
 So flush every two weeks or spray with liquid Bacillus thuringiensis israelensis (Bti).